-George Berkeley (1685 – 1753), also known as Bishop Berkeley, was an Anglo-Irish philosopher whose primary achievement was the advancement of a theory he called immaterialism, later referred to as subjective idealism.
+George Berkeley was an Anglo-Irish philosopher whose primary achievement was the advancement of a theory he called immaterialism, later referred to as subjective idealism.
 Immaterialism denies the existence of material substance and instead contends that familiar objects like tables and chairs are ideas perceived by the minds and, as a result, cannot exist without being perceived.
-George Berkeley is also known for his critique of abstraction, an important premise in his argument for immaterialism.
-While living in London's Saville Street, he took part in efforts to create a home for the city's abandoned children.
-The Foundling Hospital was founded by Royal Charter in 1739, and Berkeley is listed as one of its original governors.
+George Berkeley is known for his critique of abstraction, an important premise in his argument for immaterialism.
+While living in London's Saville Street, George Berkeley took part in efforts to create a home for the city's abandoned children.
+The Foundling Hospital was founded by Royal Charter in 1739, and George Berkeley is listed as one of its original governors.

 In 1709, George Berkeley published his first major work,